jnf/run-you-a-conference-for-great-good/README.md

 ### Wifi
 90% of conferences offer wifi, either a dedicated network provided by the venue, or a special access point brought in especially for the event.
 90% of those end up being nearly immediately saturated with traffic, from work laptops, tablets, phones, and who knows what other devices that people tote to the conference space.
 Conference wifi is usually so bad that it's an unfunny joke to complain about it being crappy.

 Ultimately we decided to not offer wifi, and to not pass out the venue access credentials unless someone asked us directly.
-In our post-conference feedback questionaire, a number of attendees pointed this out as something they wished we would change, but we had good reasons.
+In our post-conference feedback questionnaire, a number of attendees pointed this out as something they wished we would change, but we had good reasons.

 #### The venue's wifi wasn't super awesome
 It was decent enough for the 10-15 people who needed it, primarily organizers and a few of our speakers, but having 200 people saturating it would make for a miserable experience.